Share On

 Healthy Weight Woes

-Though not the case for everyone, healthy sanctuary cows tend to be heavier than those in a production setting because they are not expending calories on milk production or breeding.
+Though not the case for everyone, healthy sanctuary cows tend to be heavier than those in an agricultural setting because they are not expending calories on milk production or breeding.
 You might be surprised how much weight residents can gain on hay and grass alone!
 Obesity in cows can result in health issues that can negatively impact the quality and length of their life.
 However, that doesn’t necessarily mean your Holstein residents have to have the same body condition score as cows used in dairy production.
 If you have a good relationship with your veterinarian, they should be able to advise you when weight issues need to be addressed and how to safely and practically do so.
 In some cases, you’ll need to make a judgment call.
 While preventing a cow from grazing on lush pastures and instead feeding them hay in a dry lot will encourage weight loss, you’ll also have to consider how this restriction will impact their quality of life since it not only affects their access to food but also their living space.

 Hay